 5. What about the link to autism?
 Or other problems from vaccines?

-Only one study ever claimed that a vaccine was linked to autism.
-That was in 1998 when a study from Great Britain, published in the Lancet, implicated the measles, mumps and rubella vaccine.
-There’s just one problem.
-One of the researchers on that study, Dr. Andrew Wakefield, was investigated.
+The public confusion about a connection between vaccines and autism stems primarily from one major study.
+In 1998, the Lancet published a study from British researchers which implicated the measles, mumps and rubella vaccine as increasing the risk of autism.
+There’s just one problem: One of the researchers on that study, Dr. Andrew Wakefield, was investigated.
 Britain’s General Medical Council concluded his “conduct was irresponsible and dishonest,” and the study was later retracted.
-No other study has ever found a link between vaccines and autism.
 But Wakefield’s damage is hard to undo.
 The concern continues to circulate.

 As for other side effects of vaccines, yes, they exist.
 Like everything else in life, vaccines, too, come with risks of adverse effects.
 The risks are small, but not zero.
 The CDC and the FDA co-sponsor a reporting system to track vaccine side effects.